-While cars are permitted, in my opinion it’s best to take a mountain bike so you can suddenly veer off down a minor track at a moment’s notice, whereas with a car there’s always the hassle of trying to find a parking space.
+While cars are permitted, I think it’s best to take a mountain bike just so you can suddenly veer off down a minor track at a moment’s notice, whereas with a car there’s always the hassle of trying to find a parking space.

 From the ferry terminal it’s a 5-minute cycle ride to Raasay House which I’d decided would be an ideal place to grab breakfast while examining my OS Map #24 of Raasay (link to the OS Maps shop).

 Raasay House is a much bigger place than you’d expect to find on such a small island and it’s surprisingly luxurious, with a very nice dining room, friendly staff, and delicious food.